sa-web-dev/sa-web-dev/README.md

 - 👋 Hi, I’m  Samuel Aldama @samcodes4u
 - 👀 I’m interested in Machine Learning and creating things that are useful.
-- 🌱 I’m currently learning the Full Stack and will be submitting my assignments as well as personal projects on this Git.
+- 🌱 I’m a Full Stack Developer and will be submitting my passion projects here.

--  I’m looking for apprentenceships and oppurtunities to get industry experience

--  Reach me at samuellaldama@gmail.com for any business inquires
+-  Reach me at samcodes4u@gmail.com for any business inquires